A Power Supply comes with different kinds of cables, and in this article, you will get everything about these power supply cables.

 Multiple SATA power cables are required to install different components; read this complete article to know how many SATA cables come with a PSU.

-Power Supply also comes with Molex cables, and this cable has 4-pins with two grounds and one 12V and one 5V cable.
+Power Supply also comes with Molex cables; this cable has 4-pins with two grounds and one 12V and one 5V cable.
 The Molex connector is mostly seen on old & non-modular Power Supplies.

 The modern and modular PSUs are not coming with the Molex connector because this cable is now obsolete and has been replaced by the SATA connector.